percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 available at all.

-The ``--transition-key=<passphrase>`` option should be used to make it possible for |xtrabackup| to process the backup without access to the keyring vault server.
-In this case, |xtrabackup| derives the AES encryption key from the specified passphrase and will use it to encrypt tablespace keys of tablespaces that are being backed up.
+The ``--transition-key=<passphrase>`` option should be used to make it possible for *Percona XtraBackup* to process the backup without access to the keyring vault server.
+In this case, *Percona XtraBackup* derives the AES encryption key from the specified passphrase and will use it to encrypt tablespace keys of tablespaces that are being backed up.